 Polley wrote and directed her first feature-length film, Away from Her, in 2006.
 Based on a short story by Alice Munro and starring Gordon Pinsent and Julie Christie, the $4.5 million dollar production created a bidding war shortly after it screened at the Toronto International Film Festival, eventually being picked up by Lions Gate for distribution in the United States.
 It went on to be sold into 26 other territories.
 It went on to garner international acclaim including Academy Award nominations for Christie for Best Actress and Polley was nominated for Best Adapted Screenplay.
 Christie won the 2007 Critics’ Choice Award award for Best Actress, as well as the Best Performance by an Actress in a Motion Picture – Drama award at the 65th Golden Globe Awards.
 She also won Outstanding Performance by a Female Actor in a Leading Role at the 14th Screen Actors Guild Awards and was nominated for the Best Leading Actress BAFTA at the 61st British Academy Film Awards.
 Away From Her won seven Genie Awards in early 2008 including Best Picture, Best Director, Best Actor and Best Actress.
 Sarah Polley was just 29.

 In 2012 it was announced that Polley had received funding from the Harold Greenberg Fund allowing her to option the Margaret Atwood book, Alias Grace.
-Polley has turned the book into a 6-part mini-series scheduled to be broadcast in 2017.
-It was announced in late 2013 that Sarah Polley would be honoured with the Order of Canada at a ceremony to be held in 2014.
+Polley has turned the book into a 6-part mini-series that was broadcast in 2017.